NguyenThuan-data/Thuan_Nguyen_Portfolio/index.md

 toc: true
 toc_sticky: true
 ---
-<span style = "font-size: 20px">Kia Ora,
+<span style = "font-size: 20px">Kia Ora,I'm Thuan Nguyen

-I'm Thuan Nguyen
-I'm a passionate and curious student pursuing a degree that double majoring in Data Science, Network and CyberSecurity.
+<span style = "font-size: 20px">I'm a passionate and curious student pursuing a degree that double majoring in Data Science, Network and CyberSecurity.
 I thrive on turning complex problems into easy-approach solutions.
 My goal is to leverage my skills in Data, Cyber and my love for learning to contribute to meaningful projects.

 <span style = "font-size: 20px">Below you'll find a selection of projects I've worked on, including coursework projects and personal projects.
 Feel free to explore them and get in touch!